 - Its exceptional terroir produces wines that are unattractive for early drinking.

-- The unmistakable product of one of Bordeaux’s great terroirs.
+- The unmistakable product of one of Bordeaux’s great terroirs

 - What to expect if you do not already know Fronsac wines.

 Ever since Bordeaux began to emerge from its long economic depression in the late 1950s, its spread of prices has been expanding like a concertina.
 If you were to look at a 1955 price list, the first growths of the Médoc would have been 50 per cent higher than the best seconds.
 Then the prices were very closely bunched, all within 20 per cent of each other, with lesser wines snapping closely on their heels.
 Cheval Blanc did not aspire to Médoc prices, and only Avery’s carried Pétrus.
-As prices rose, so wine lovers often decided that their favourite Latour or Beychevelle was now too expensive and looked for a better value replacement.
-And so the process has continued, and our American friends, who were responsible for that first wave of price rises, have been joined by a fresh group of new wine enthusiasts with deep pockets from the Far East.
+As prices rose, wine lovers often decided that their favourite Latour or Beychevelle was now too expensive and looked for a better value replacement.
+And so the process has continued, and our American friends, who were responsible for that first wave of price rises, have been joined by a fresh group of new wine lovers with deep pockets from the Far East.

 These thoughts went through my head as I tasted a group of wines from producers’ group Expression de Fronsac in preparation for this article.
 Everyone knows that the best red Bordeaux repay keeping, but the practice, deeply ingrained in many wine lovers who buy to put away, is that you only keep the so-called grands crus from the Médoc, Pessac-Léognan, Saint-Emilion and Pomerol.
 Other, cheaper wines are bought to drink, not keep.
 Fronsac has never fitted very easily into this rigid pattern, for the very good reason that its exceptional terroir produces wines with a tannic structure that makes them unattractive for early drinking in most years.
 Until the 1980s many wines were too austere, the victim of ageing too long in old oak barrels.
 But tastes were also different, and some consumers liked dry tannic wines without much fruit.